NikKowPHP/social-brain/chapters/chapter-15.md

 > ### **Profile Alert: Feedback**
 >
-> *   **Architect Alert:** You are skilled at spotting flaws, making you effective at the "Share Data, Not Drama" step of giving feedback.
+> *   **[ICON: Blueprint] Architect Alert:** You are skilled at spotting flaws, making you effective at the "Share Data, Not Drama" step of giving feedback.
 Your challenge is the "Get Permission" step—remembering to create safety before delivering the data.
-> *   **Connector Power-Up:** Your focus on harmony can make giving critical feedback feel like a betrayal.
+> *   **[ICON: Bridge] Connector Power-Up:** Your focus on harmony can make giving critical feedback feel like a betrayal.
 The "Debug" protocol is your script to deliver hard truths in a way that feels collaborative, not confrontational.
-> *   **Sentinel Shield-Training:** Receiving feedback can feel like a direct attack.
+> *   **[ICON: Shield] Sentinel Shield-Training:** Receiving feedback can feel like a direct attack.
 The "Intake" protocol is your most important tool.
 Your primary mission is to regulate your own system before you respond.
 Master "the sentence."

 **Protocol 1: The "Debug" Method (For Giving Feedback)** Instead of a "sandwich," run a collaborative debugging session.